-A few weeks ago I had asked on Facebook what you guys do with rhubarb.
-The response was great, a lot of great ideas came through.
+When it came time for us to harvest our rhubarb for the first time, I turned to you all on Facebook for ideas.
+The response was amazing, a lot of great ideas came through.
 We’ve been busy with them too.
 So far we’ve made pie, which was quite great.
 And we I say we I made Hubby and I. He made the pie, and the jelly, but I made the crisp.

 Rhubarb Crisp in the Slow Cooker